mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 ## Validating the Model

-After obtaining the model file, we verify the generalization ability of the model.
+After obtaining the model file, validate the model generalization capability.

 The process of building a network for verification is as follows: